Its Monday morning and I feel as though I've just done 12 rounds with Mike Tyson and it's a Split Decision followed by a splitting headache.

 Heres where it got interesting though.
 During the course of the debate on racism, suddenly I was accused of being a sore-loser.
 Ironically after I had congratulated Liverpool on a game well played!

-Was this a feeble attempt to blur the issues?
 The point I was making was that I didn't agree with the crowd booing Evra, who was the VICTIM of racism.
 Read, VICTIM.
 The response I got was that racism doesn't choose just 1 person as victim.
 This fan would agree to my view if only the fans booed every black player from United.

 Huh?